A family with 3 children sits on a couch inside their home.

 “In Ontario, it felt like you always had to decide between having fun and saving for a house because basic expenses also cost so much more in Toronto,” he says.
 “That was really stressful for both of us.”

-Vancouver, Toronto, Montreal, Calgary and Ottawa are the top five most expensive Canadian cities, according to a 2021 Cost of Living survey compiled by Mercer, a human relations consulting firm.
+Vancouver, Toronto, Montreal, Calgary and Ottawa are the top five most expensive Canadian cities, according to a 2021 Cost of Living survey compiled by Mercer(external link), a human relations consulting firm.

 Tips for first-time buyers